Tuesday MLB scores, highlights, updates, news: Dodgers' Bellinger keeps mashing

 Predictably, the Twins had four players record four or more hits, including Kennys Vargas (four), Jason Castro (four), and Eduardo Escobar (five).
 The other player to do it, left fielder Eddie Rosario, will get the headlines.

 Why?
 Because he homered three times.
-It was just the fifth time in major league history a player batting ninth hit three home runs in a game: Trot Nixon in 1999, Dale Sveum in 1987, Art Shamsy in 1966, and Jim Tobin in 1942.
+It was only the fifth time in major league history a player batting ninth hit three home runs in a game: Trot Nixon in 1999, Dale Sveum in 1987, Art Shamsky in 1966, and Jim Tobin (a pitcher!) in 1942.

 Rosario entered the night with a .250/.283/.394 slash line on the season to go with his five home runs.
 His numbers are about to look much, much better.